jkarmel/Pep/README.md

  * Run `script/setup`

 That's it, really.
+We're not kidding.

 ## Running

-To run the app simply use `babushka run` or `babushka watch` (if you want the server to update when changes happen)
+To run the app simply use `babushka run` or, if you want the server to update when changes happen, `babushka watch`.

 ## Tests

 The tests are written in [mocha](http://visionmedia.github.com/mocha/) and follow BDD convention.
-Use `babushka test` to run them.
+Use `babushka test` to run all of them.

+ * `babushka test.browser` - Starts our test server and opens up page in your favorite browser to run the client-side tests.
+ * `babushka test.client` - Runs all client-side tests automatically using a headless Webkit.
+ * `babushka test.backend` - Runs all server tests.

 ## Technology Stack